 - A U.S. Military Identification with a photograph of the person making the purchase.

-- An official State of North Carolina Identification card with a photograph of the person making the purchase.
+- An official Special Identification card from any state with a photograph of the person making the purchase.

 - An official passport issued by any nation with a photograph of the person making the purchase.